-Phanish Puranam is the Roland Berger Chair Professor of Strategy & Organisation Design, an Academic Director of the PhD Programme and Professor of Strategy at INSEAD.
+Phanish Puranam is the Roland Berger Chair Professor of Strategy & Organisation Design and Professor of Strategy at INSEAD.

 Phanish studies the design and management of collaboration structures within corporations (i.e. between divisions or departments) as well as between corporations (i.e. alliances and acquisitions).
 He has published his research in internationally reputed academic journals, and has served in senior editorial roles in such journals.
 His research has won international awards and competitive grants awarded across the social and natural sciences.
 He is currently working on a book, Organizing Collaboration: the micro-structural approach to organization design to be published by Oxford University Press.
 His book on the prospects for India to emerge as a global hub for innovation, “India Inside” (co-authored with Nirmalya Kumar) was published by Harvard Business Review Press in 2012.